jcorbin/pchepa/build_guide.md

 The basic wall section is flat and simply sits loosely in the plates' perimeter channel ( model file `wall_noft_0.stl` ).
 This panel has the advantage of easiest installation and later removal for maintenance.

-However if you're building a portable ( battery bank integrated ) variant, a much better option is to use wall sections with a triangular "foot" along their top/bottom edge.
+However if you're building a portable ( battery integrated ) variant, a much better option is to use wall sections with a triangular "foot" along their top/bottom edge.
 This provides a rigid grip between the cover and base plates, rather than only relying on the plate-filter grip to provide vertical integration.

 **NOTE** without rigidity from these wall panels, the portable filter can **rapidly disassemble itself** when being carried around roughly; a moderate amount of physical shock is enough to cause the filter grips to release.